New Working Papers

 "Do Actions Speak Louder Than Words?
 Auditing, Disclosure, and Verification in Organizations" with L. Anderlini and D. Gerardi, June, 2015.

 Abstract: We study the relative performance of disclosure and auditing in organizations.
 An informed player chooses an action and sends a message to an uninformed player, who then chooses an action.
 We ask whether the uniformed player wants to commit to only observing the message (disclosure), or to keep the ability to observe the action of the informed player (auditing).

 The answer depends on the nature of the misalignment in the players' preferences.
 If the misalignment is large enough and systematic, disclosure will emerge in equilibrium.
 When the players' preferences make them akin to being each other's agent, auditing will prevail.

 "Tipping Points and Business-as-Usual in a Global Carbon Commons," with R. Harrison, January, 2015.

 Abstract: This paper formulates a dynamic model of global carbon consumption in the absence of an effective international agreement.
 Each period, countries extract carbon from the global ecosystem.
-A country's output depends both on its carbon usage and on the ecosystem ("stored carbon").
-The desired mix of extracted versus stored carbon by each country is determined by its stochastically evolving factor elasticities.
+A country's output depends both on its carbon usage and on "stored carbon" in the ecosystem.
+We characterize Business-as-usual (BAU) equilibria as smooth, Markov Perfect equilibrium profiles of carbon usage across countries.
+In any BAU equilibrium, the desired mix of extracted versus stored carbon by each country is determined by its stochastically evolving output elasticities with respect carbon input.